Do You Play the Blame Game? 7 Ways to Take Responsibility for Your Life

 Taking responsibility for your life is a big step to take and needs to happen if you want to see positive changes happening.
 Here are 7 ways you can start to take responsibility and take control of your life once more.

 For any change to happen, you need to be willing to step out of your comfort zone.
 This can be quite challenging.
 But, if you don't take responsibility for your own growth, you'll continue to stagnate.

 Stagnation takes place when you spend too much time in your comfort zone.
-Growth requires stimulation, a willingness to open your mind to new opportunities, and a commitment to reaching for the stars.
-In other words, accepting you're full of wonderful potentials.
+Growth requires stimulation, a willingness to open your mind to new opportunities, and a commitment to reach for the stars.
+In other words, accepting you're full of wonderful potential.

 2. Be Responsible for What You Think

 You need to take responsibility for your own belief system.
 This means being responsible for what you think and what you say.
 It also means being responsible for the resulting actions.
 Your thoughts are based on your belief system.
 If you think you're not good enough, you'll express negative words and show self-defeating behavior.

 When you're willing to look deeply at your own beliefs, both positive and limiting, you'll be able to identify what serves you and what's holding you back.
 Only then can you make the changes.
 While it's difficult to admit to what's holding you back, it's the first empowering step to shifting the negative thoughts and building up the positive thoughts.

 Taking responsibility for your own life means quitting the blaming game.
 Blaming others means you're handing over your power to someone else.
 It means you're refusing to be responsible for where you are now and preferring to make it someone else's fault for your current circumstances.